mikekazakov/nimble-commander/Docs/Help.md

 - `Page Down`: moves the cursor to the next page
 - `Opt + Page Down`: scrolls the contents to the next page

 To navigate to a different folder inside the file panel, either double-click on it or press `Return` when the folder is focused.
 To go to a parent folder, do the same with the `..` [pseudo-folder](https://en.wikipedia.org/wiki/Path_(computing)#Representations_of_paths_by_operating_system_and_shell) located at the beginning of the items.
 Displaying the `..` folder is optional and can be turned off in the Settings dialog.
-Pressing `Backward Delete` (Backspace) navigates to the parent folder, regardless of the current cursor position.
+Pressing `Backward Delete` (Backspace) or `Cmd + Up` navigates to the parent folder, regardless of the current cursor position.

 Nimble Commander stores location history for each file panel.
 To navigate the history back and forth, use the `Cmd + [` and `Cmd + ]` hotkeys.